The Newsreader series 3: Release

 The series premiered on 2 February 2025 at 8:30pm.
 Many hours earlier, all six episodes were made available on ABC iView.

 As with the second series, however, the first episode was first seen at a red-carpet event at the Australian Centre for the Moving Image in Melbourne on 31 January 2025, attended by most cast and crew of the show.
 It was followed by a Q&A session.

-In August 2025, it was confirmed that the third series would be broadcast from 11 September 2025 in the United Kingdom, on BBC Two, with identical scheduling to the previous series (two episodes a week for three weeks); all episodes will be concurrently made available on BBC iPlayer on that date.
+In August 2025, it was confirmed that the third series would be broadcast from 11 September 2025 in the United Kingdom, on BBC Two, with identical scheduling to the previous series (two episodes a week for three weeks); all episodes were concurrently made available on BBC iPlayer on that date.
 In the run-up to the premiere, double-bills of the second series were shown late on Saturday nights on BBC Four.

 Production

 In an interview with The Sydney Morning Herald ahead of the broadcast of the second series, Lucas spoke of how a third series of the show was planned, mentioning "real blockbuster" events that he had considered featuring being the Tiananmen Square massacre and the fall of the Berlin Wall, consequently setting the series in mid-late 1989.
 In an interview on The Newsreader Podcast, he commented on the then-undisclosed prospect of a third series that "you always tend to think dramatically in terms of three acts", and had done so with the characters of Helen and Dale.